-General, up-to-date information about Kent State University, including the Flashes Safe Seven, additional resources and reopening guidelines will be posted at the website below.
+General, up-to-date information about Kent State University, including the Flashes Safe Eight, additional resources and reopening guidelines will be posted at the website below.
 Any Kent State community member who has been exposed to, diagnosed with or shows symptoms of COVID-19 must contact the COVID Response Team at 330-672-2525.

 School of Art FYI

 Building Rules - The Center for the Visual Arts is open to students seven days a week, 7 a.m. – midnight.
 Unfortunately, there is no building access after midnight per university operating procedures and new health and safety guidelines.
 Staying past midnight is against current university operating procedures and it cannot be allowed under any circumstances.
 Please note: To ensure everyone's health and safety, the CVA is closed November 21, 2020 through January 18, 2021.

 Advising - Undergraduate advisor Maria Robertson is working remotely this academic year so there will be no walk-in appointments.
 Virtual appointments can be set up on the advising website.

 COVID-19 Testing - Testing is now available for students on and off campus.
 More information can be found on the testing website.